lmaddira/Adv-controls/README.md

 cd osqp-python
 python setup.py install
 ```
-If the above procedure doesn't work do check the actual library here [a link] (https://osqp.org/docs/get_started/python.html)
+If the above procedure doesn't work do check the actual library [here](https://osqp.org/docs/get_started/python.html)

 # Install
 Now we are ready to install current library